 14. United States

 The United States is still one of the most popular retirement places especially for people already living in North America.
-The healthcare is suburb, however, rural areas and those with low income sometimes have difficulty with medical costs.
+The healthcare is suburb, however, rural areas and those with low income sometimes have difficulty with medical expenses.
 The U.S. has long welcomed people from around the globe, and the American Dream is still alive and well.

 The U.S. has gorgeous terrains and friendly cities and towns from coast to coast.
 While Florida and California tend to be meccas for retirees, more seniors are moving to dry and warmer areas, like Arizona, and states that are located more inland.